“When you’re a nurse, you know that every day you will touch a life or a life will touch yours.” – Author Unknown

 One of the benefits of being a nurse is the ability to grow and advance.
 Nurses may move into managerial positions as they advance in their career, or transition into more challenging, specialized roles.
 For example, a nurse who has worked in a labor and delivery room for some time may choose to go back to school, earn their MSN, become a Certified Nurse Midwife, and deliver babies him or herself!

-Of course, if you are just beginning your nursing college experience, you can also do so at Goodwin College.
+Of course, if you are just beginning your nursing college experience, you can also do so at Goodwin University.
 Our Associate Degree in Nursing program is specifically designed for students who are new to the nursing field.
 By the end of this program, you will be fully equipped to become a licensed RN!
-Click here to learn more about the nursing school at Goodwin College.
+Click here to learn more about the nursing school at Goodwin University.